czang97/deltascope_SDS410_2019/README.rst

 +++++++++++

 - Download Anaconda and launch JupyterLab, then interface with the `experiments` folder.
+- Dependencies: download all the packages mentioned in `requirements.txt`.
 - Set the kernel to be `deltascope`.
 - Parameters: Wild-Type sample has radius 20; You-Too sample has radius 10.